Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/phy.rst

 	}

 b) Platform Component
-The PHY1 and PHY2 nodes represent the PHYs connected to MDIO bus MDI0
+The PHY1 and PHY2 nodes represent the woke PHYs connected to MDIO bus MDI0
 ---------------------------------------------------------------------

 .. code-block:: none